ironcore-dev/gardener-extension-provider-ironcore/docs/usage/usage.md

-# Using the `onmetal` provider extension with Gardener as end-user
+# Using the `ironcore` provider extension with Gardener as end-user

 The [`core.gardener.cloud/v1beta1.Shoot` resource](https://github.com/gardener/gardener/blob/master/example/90-shoot.yaml)
 declares a few fields that are meant to contain provider-specific configuration.

-This document describes the configurable options for `onmetal` and provides an example `Shoot` manifest with minimal configuration that can be used to create an `onmetal` cluster (modulo the landscape-specific information like cloud profile names, secret binding names, etc.).
+This document describes the configurable options for `ironcore` and provides an example `Shoot` manifest with minimal configuration that can be used to create an `ironcore` cluster (modulo the landscape-specific information like cloud profile names, secret binding names, etc.).

-## `onmetal` Provider Credentials
+## `ironcore` Provider Credentials

-In order for Gardener to create a Kubernetes cluster using the `onmetal` infrastructure components, a Shoot has to provide credentials with sufficient permissions to the desired `onmetal` project.
+In order for Gardener to create a Kubernetes cluster using the `ironcore` infrastructure components, a Shoot has to provide credentials with sufficient permissions to the desired `ironcore` project.

-In the `onmetal` provider extension the infrastructure credential secret has to contain the following components:
+In the `ironcore` provider extension the infrastructure credential secret has to contain the following components:
-`namespace` which is the namespace in the corresponding `onmetal` cluster, `username` which is the name of the `ServiceAccount` in the `onmetal` cluster and a `token` which is the token generated for the `ServiceAccount`.
+`namespace` which is the namespace in the corresponding `ironcore` cluster, `username` which is the name of the `ServiceAccount` in the `ironcore` cluster and a `token` which is the token generated for the `ServiceAccount`.
 An example secret is shown below:

 ```yaml